 Juniper House

 Welcome to Juniper House -- the home, gathering space, and heart of the Indigenous Student Resource Centre.
 Juniper House is more than just a resource centre, it is a home away from home for students, and a space to build community and connections during your post-secondary journey.
-It is a place to gather, work and thrive in an inclusive community that honours the diverse experiences and knowledges of Indigenous peoples.
+It is a place for Indigenous students to gather, work and thrive in an inclusive community that honours the diverse experiences and knowledges of Indigenous peoples.

 Juniper House is home to the St. John’s Campus Indigenous Student Resource Centre staff offices, and the services and programs we provide.